 People who have hypersomnia commonly have co-occurring mental health conditions, other sleep disorders and substance use disorders.
 Depression and mood disorders are frequently associated with hypersomnia.
 Other sleep disorders, such as insomnia, obstructive sleep apnea, circadian rhythm disorders and restless legs syndrome, also frequently co-occur with hypersomnia disorder.

 Stimulants are the first-line treatment for hypersomnia and carry the risk of dependence, which can be problematic for an individual with hypersomnia and a history of substance abuse.
-Treatment options for a person with co-occurring hypersomnia and a substance use disorder would depend on the nature of the substances the person abuses.

 Despite the type of co-occurring conditions, it is always important to use an integrated treatment model to manage the symptoms of both conditions at the same time.
-If a person has hypersomnia and depression, treating depression will often help sleeping issues while treating sleeping issues may also have a positive impact on the mood disturbance.
+If a person has hypersomnia and depression, treating depression will often help sleeping issues while treating sleeping issues may also have a positive impact on mood disturbance.

 If you have a substance use disorder and a co-occurring mental health disorder that has caused insomnia, consider contacting The Recovery Village, a network of rehab facilities with trained mental health professionals that can assist you in treating both your sleep disorder and substance use disorder at the same time.